 Start with the assumption that everyone’s goal is to help your child.
 Keep your child’s needs at the heart of everything.

 Stay involved!
 Know what’s happening in your child’s classroom, and with their special ed services.

 Be calm but firm.
 Fall back on the law if needed.
 That will make it less personal and emotional.

 Keep records of all your communications with the school.
 Use them to keep the school accountable for what they said they would do.

 Know the chain of command, and who to talk to about your concerns.
 If you have complaints and nothing is changing, learn about the dispute resolution process.

-The bottom line: don’t be afraid of special education!
+The bottom line: don’t be afraid of special ed!
+Understand what special education is and why it’s important.
 Its purpose is to help your child, and you will be involved in the process the whole way.
 School is hard enough without having a disability.
 So if your child can get support, special ed can help them to learn, fit in, and feel good about themselves.